-Table 1 Comparison of conglomerates, random portfolios and the market
+Table 1 Comparison of conglomerates, random

-Portfolio Average return (% P.A.)
-Standard deviation of return t statistic
+Portfolio (% P.A.) of return t statistic

 Conglomerates 26,98 59,77

-Random 28,89 portfolios 25,04 -0,16
+Random portfolios 28,89 25,04 -0,16

 Market 27,54 22,61 -0,05

-From Table 1 it is apparent that over the period January 1977 to December 1983, the conglomerates yielded lower returns on average than either the market portfolio or the random portfolio.
-However, it is important to emphasize the following points:
+Table 2 Risk adjusted comparison of conglomerates

+Random portfolio Market

+Conglomerates # Conglomerates

+Performance with larger with larger

+measure returns (EX 31) Z returns (EX 31) Z

+Non-risk adjusted 12 -1,26 17 0,54

+Sharpe Index 4 -4,13 6 -2,16

-- 1. The comparison is being made between individual conglomerates and portfolios of securities.
-This accounts for the higher average standard deviation in the case of the conglomerates. - 2.
-In no case are the differences statistically significant at the 5% level.
-In addition, when comparing each individual conglomerate with the random portfolio, a significant difference was found in only one case out of the 31 which is no more than would be expected by chance. - 3.
-Risk has been ignored in the above tests.
+Significant at the 5% level

+individual conglomerate with the random portfolio, a significant difference was found in only one case out of the 31 which is no more than would be expected by chance.

+3. Risk has been ignored in the above tests.
 It is perceivable that conglomerates are less risky than individual product firms and that investors are prepared to accept the lower average return because of the lower risk involved.

 Thus, the results in Table 1 should be interpreted with the utmost caution.
-Table 2 provides a comparison between the conglomerate firms and the random and market portfolios on a risk-adjusted basis using the Sharpe risk-adjustment procedure.
-In this table, the number of conglomerates (out of 31) having greater risk-adjusted return than the random portfolio and the market portfolios were counted.
+Table 2 provides a comparison between the conglomerate firms and the random and market portfolios on a risk-adjusted basis, using the Sharpe risk-adjusment procedure.
+In this table, the number of conglomerates (out of 31) having greater riskadjusted return than the random portfolio and the market portfolios was counted.

 Under the null hypothesis of no difference between conglomerates and non-conglomerates, the counts would all be expected to be 15,5.
-Thus, the significance of the results can easily be tested using the normal approximation to the binomial, i.e., where Z = a standard normal (0;1) random variable; P = the percentage of conglomerates with return greater than the comparison portfolio (either random or market); and n = the sample size (i.e. 31).
+Thus, the significance of the results can be easily tested using the normal approximation to the binomial, i.e., where \mathbb{Z} = a standard normal (0;1) random variable; P = the percentage of conglomerates with return greater than the comparison portfolio (either random or market); n = the sample size (i.e. 31).

-$$Z = (P - 50)/(P(100 - P)/n)^{1/2}$$
+$Z = (P - 50)/(P(100 - P)/n)^{1/2}$

-The results in Table 2 confirm the results in Table 1 in that, on an unadjusted basis, the differences between the conglomerates and the random and market portfolios are not statistically significant.
-However, on a risk-adjusted basis it is apparent that the conglomerates' performance is statistically different from that of both the random portfolio and the market portfolio.
+The results in Table 2 confirm the results in Table 1 in that, on an unadjusted basis, the differences between the conglomerates and the random and market portfolios are not stacistically significant.
+However, on a riskadjusted basis it is apparent that the conglomerates' performance is statistically different from that of both the random portfolio and the market portfolio.
+Moreover, the negative sign indicates that this difference is in the direction of underperformance.
+Thus, it is concluded that the results presented in Tables 1 and 2 indicate that, on average, conglomerates underperform in comparison to the non-conglomerates on a riskadjusted basis.